warrigal24/kenny-koala/README.md

 This year, it's Kenny Koala's turn to be the bushfire warden.
 He has a checklist of things to do.
 Can you help Kenny to complete all the things on his checklist?

 This is a traditional text adventure that was written for [Text Adventure Literacy Jam 2022](https://itch.io/jam/talp2022), 21 March to 2 May 2022.
-The game is hosted at [Kenny Koala's Bushfire Survival Plan](https://warrigal.itch.io/kenny-koala).

 ## Release notes